Draft model for self-assurance

 We have progressively refined the elements of the draft model with providers and stakeholders throughout the co-design process.

-At the end of Phase 2 of the co-design process, there was strong agreement and support for the elements among our stakeholders and providers, with most feeling that the categories were appropriate and covered the key areas that would ensure quality and compliance with the Standards.
+At the end of Phase 2 of the co-design process, there was strong agreement and support for the elements among stakeholders and providers, with most feeling that the categories were appropriate and covered the key areas that would ensure quality and compliance with the Standards.

 Figure 1 The draft model for self-assurance: End of Phase 2